 A few weekend’s ago I went on a road trip from Christchurch to Oamaru with my South Island family.
-Beforehand I had the prerequisite Google visit to Oamaru, it looked like an interesting South Island coastal village and the promise of a long leisurely lunch afterwards at Riverstone Kitchen made it seem like the ideal day trip.
+Before heading off on our road trip I did the prerequisite Google visit to Oamaru.
+It looked like an interesting but uneventful South Island coastal village however, the promise of a long leisurely lunch afterwards at Riverstone Kitchen made the long trip seem worthwhile.

-Upon arriving in Oamaru, a brisk southerly wind and outdoors temperature of 5o saw us head to the nearest café for coffees, where more family joined us.
-I couldn’t quite figure out why our young 11 year-old third cousin was so excited to be here, especially given they were in for a three hour round journey.
+Upon arriving in Oamaru, a brisk southerly wind and outdoors temperature of 5o propelled us into the nearest café for coffees.
+We were soon joined by more family who had journeyed across from Tekapo.
+Although, I couldn’t quite figure out why our young 11 year-old third cousin was so excited to be here, especially given they were in for a three hour round journey.
 However, he was excited and very happy to be tour guide.
 Our first stop, a few hundred meters from the café, was a solid three-storied Victorian building, reminiscent of a bank.
 We walked inside and entered another realm.

 Stepping into the world of Mad Max…